pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Actions.rst

     models and the targets.
   - The :action:`Open Help Panel` action displays the :ref:`Help Panel
     <ug-help-panel>`, which displays the application version and has buttons to
-    open this guide or the :doc:`Cheat Sheet <CheatSheet>` in your default browser.
+    open this guide or the :ref:`Cheat Sheet <cheat-sheet>` in your default browser.

 .. _ug-toggle-specialized-tool: